Tait (band): Lose This Life (2003–2007)

 After the release of the first album, Pete Stewart took his leave from the group.
 He was replaced by nineteen-year-old guitarist Justin York.
 Once again the band went into the recording studio in 2002 and worked through 2003 to release a new album.
 The group was successful, and in November they released Dove Award-winning Lose This Life.

 The album proved that the group had matured into a much more aggressive hard rock sound compared to Empty’s more relaxed easy-listening music.
 Around the time the album was released, band members also participated in the production of !Hero, a rock opera which modernized the life and times of Jesus Christ.

-Within the past few years the band has toured on and off, many times with other CCM artists.
-When asked about the set-backs of recent band member changes, Tait has stated that "I think [with him] spearheading [the band] — if [he takes] off, then the band does change.
+Thee band has toured on and off from 2004 to 2006, many times with other CCM artists.
+When asked about the set-backs of band member changes, Tait has stated that "I think [with him] spearheading [the band] — if [he takes] off, then the band does change.
 If a member changes here and there, it does not affect [the band] a bit…. it does not change a bit of [his] vision for this band."

 Hiatus (2007–2009)

-Tait has not toured since October 6, 2007, and as of March 9, 2009, Michael Tait has been officially announced as the lead singer of the popular Christian pop rock group Newsboys.
+Tait has not toured since October 6, 2007, and, on March 9, 2009, Michael Tait was officially announced as the lead singer of the popular Christian pop rock group Newsboys.
 Tait had initially planned to release a third album, Loveology, announced in 2006 that was to include music that was described as "Stevie Wonder meets Maroon 5 meets Lenny Kravitz."
-Music for this album including a song titled "Glimmer" has been recorded, but after two years of silence, the album remains unreleased and its future remains uncertain.
+Music for this album including a song titled "Glimmer" has been recorded, but the album remains unreleased and its future remains uncertain.

 Tait has said that he is still working on Loveology with, among others, Ben Moody.
 However, he said it will likely be different from the original album he was working on.